salilsaxena/class-paticipation/README.txt

 Intro:
   this is a menu driven program for SpreadSheet
-Below  is walk through for you ease:
+Below  is walk through for your ease:
-  The program have 5 submenus and 1 exit menu.
+  The program have 6 submenus and 1 exit menu.
-  After entering a submenu one can get back to previous menu by presiing '0' The program also handels invalid menu option.
+  After entering a submenu one can get back to previous menu by presiing '0' *The program also handels invalid menu option.
+  Co-ordinate system:
+  	x: column number
+  	y: row number
+  This program also contains buffer: buffer will save certain values for future values.
   All their functionality are listed below:
     Internal Data related functions:
+      1. Will print the length of each column
+      2. Will print the total cells present in the spread sheet(will never be 0)
+      Column and Row related function contain MiniMum/Maximum/Avg All three functions will per performed on the inputted column/row.
+      	Maximum/Minimum values will be stored in buffer.
+      	After Avg calculation, User will be prompted for an option to insert that value to SpreadSheet.
+      		If selected no: avg will be stored in buffer.
+      Add or substract values of cells:
+      	insert + or -
+      	and the co-ordnate of cells
+      	and the value will be added or substracted from the result(initially 0) and the value will be saved in the buffer.
-      Tells you the data related to a local spreadsheet Search function:
+    Search function:
-      will print the positon of searched key if present in the spreadsheet The fucntion work on appoximation concept: when a search key is enetered .2 float value will only be considered The positions listed are strings printed on console, thus it is a void function.
+      will print the positon of searched key if present in the spreadsheet The fucntion work on appoximation concept:
+      	will consider only 2 numbers after decimal.
+As we are only printing .2f, the value we see will be aproximated, so we employed a aproximated search.
+      The positions listed are strings printed on console, thus it is a void function.

     Insertion related function:
+    	1. Change the value of a cell:
+    		Enter the co-ordinates and will replace the old value with inputted value(accepts float/double)
+    	2. Insert at the end of a column:
+    		Enter the column # and element you want to insert.
+    	3. Insert a new Cell t specific position: will insert a new column/row will shift the all the elements column/row
+    	4. Insert an empty

     Deleteion